-- 1. Core course: AMCULT 275, American Culture at Work. - 2.
-Capstone: AMCULT 498, Capstone Seminar in American Culture.

-- Breadth Requirements: Students must also have classes focused on the following Breath Requirements at the 200-level or higher.
-Depending on content, one course might satisfy two or more of these requirements.

-- Pre-Twentieth-Century United States

-- Transnationalism, Diaspora, and/or Empire

-- · Women, Gender, and/or Sexuality

-- Ethnic and/or Indigenous Studies

-- Electives: Students select another 22 credits at the 200 level or higher.
-Students may use any class under American Culture's Ethnic Studies SUBJECT Codes to count toward the major (LATINOAM, ASIANPAM, NATIVEAM, ARABAM).
+- Core course: AMCULT 275, American Culture at Work.
+1. - 2.
+Capstone: AMCULT 498, Capstone Seminar in American Culture. - Breadth Requirements: Students must also have classes focused on 3. the following Breath Requirements at the 200-level or higher.
+Depending on content, one course might satisfy two or more of these requirements. - Pre-Twentieth-Century United States - Transnationalism, Diaspora, and/or Empire - Women, Gender, and/or Sexuality - Ethnic and/or Indigenous Studies - 4.
+Electives: Students must elect additional courses at the 200 level or higher under American Culture (AMCULT) and/or any of American Culture's Ethnic Studies SUBJECT Codes (LATINOAM, ASIANPAM, NATIVEAM, ARABAM) to reach the 28 minimum credits required for the major.
+(Includes Breadth Requirement courses)